 Based on work permit requirements and typical local insolvency/restructuring experience in the country someone is relocating from, companies are typically seeking insolvency professionals from the United Kingdom, Ireland, Australia, New Zealand, Canada and the US.

 Alongside several years working in an insolvency/restructuring position, a formal accountancy or insolvency qualification is required.
 These include; ACA/ACCA/CA/CPA or JIEB.
 In some instances, the CPI qualification may be considered.

 The interview process is relatively straight forward with most companies carrying out 2-3 interviews before making an offer.
 Interviews are mainly conducted by phone or video conference.
 In some instances, there may be face to face interviews.

-Salaries are very competitive and dependant on location will be tax free with excellent benefits.
+Salaries are very competitive and depending on location will be tax-free with excellent benefits.
 To assist you with your relocation, companies will provide you with work permit sponsorship, flights, temporary accommodation upon arrival and in some instances; 2 weeks car/moped hire and an interest-free loan to help you settle in.